-Ms. Mnuk said the number of foreclosures nationally have dropped but not in New Mexico; however, the funding for foreclosure programs have dropped.
+Ms. Munk said the number of foreclosures nationally have dropped but they have not dropped in New Mexico; however, the funding for foreclosure programs have dropped.
 The number of organizations who are serving homeowners in foreclosure have decreased significantly.

 Commissioner Goblet asked how much legal time goes into this process.